SwimmingHoles.info logo

 TYPE Waterfall

 DESCRIPTION Thunderous 75' falls, rhododendron grove, swim in huge, deep pool at bottom.
-(Also be known as Big Falls) Water somehat murky at times.
+(Also be known as Big Falls) Water somewhat murky at times.
 Easy entrance to pool over rocks.
 Don't attempt to jump off falls, several have died jumping here.

 AREAS Pisgah N.F.